hegworks/tanim/docs/tanim-wiki.md

                     float delta_time);
 ```

 Advances playback, samples curves, and writes values to components.
-Call every frame during play mode.
-The `entity_datas` should match what was used in `OpenForEditing()`.
-Consider caching this vector for performance.
+Call every frame during play mode for each entity with an active timeline.

+The `entity_datas` should match what was used in [OpenForEditing()](#tanimopenforediting).
+Consider caching this vector in [ComponentData::m_user_data](#componentdata) for better performance.
+See [Performance](#performance) for optimization tips.

 #### tanim::StopTimeline